at*mineer

 <ConvertComment macro="Macros.Atomineer.Custom.ConvertExistingComment"/>

-Now, when you execute Add Doc Comment, Atomineer should detect the legacy comment, select the entire comment block, execute your macro code to preprocess it, and then parse and update it to finish the conversion process.
+Now, when you execute Add Doc Comment, Atomineer should detect the legacy comment, select the entire comment block, execute your macro/extension command code to preprocess it, and then parse and update it to finish the conversion process.

-It is recommended that when you have finished converting legacy comments, you disable the Preprocessing Rule so that Atomineer no longer tries to execute your macro - the mechanism that must be used involves selecting the comment (so it flickers terribly) and executing the macro slows down comment processing a bit.
+It is recommended that when you have finished converting legacy comments, you disable the Preprocessing Rule so that Atomineer no longer tries to execute your macro/extension command - the mechanism that must be used involves selecting the comment (causing flickery redraws) and executing the macro/extension command can slow down comment processing quite significantly.

 Helping Atomineer to parse better